 However, physical books and the in-library experience are not going away.
 People crave human connection and we will get past these strange times where communication and consumption in the digital space is the best way to safely interact.

-Looking forward, people will expect their digital and physical lives to blend more seamlessly than ever before. bibliotheca is the only company that extends a modern, intuitive physical and digital experience to the smartphone, blending digital titles with physical activity and sprinkling in the promotion of programs, events, and library communications on top.
+Looking forward, people will expect their digital and physical lives to blend more seamlessly than ever before.
+Bibliotheca is the only company that extends a modern, intuitive physical and digital experience to the smartphone, blending digital titles with physical activity and sprinkling in the promotion of programmes, events, and library communications on top.